ayberkt/chalmers-msc-thesis-template/README.md

 `\setmathfont{math-font-name}` although [the official guidelines][2] state that you should use Times New Roman

+## Multi-line titles

+If you would like your title to broken into two lines in the title page (check if you are getting an `overfull` warning to see if your title is too long), you can specify a multi-line version of your title using the command `\multitlinetitle`.
+The normal title will be used if you do not specify a multi-line one.

 ## Acknowledgements

 This template is based on the [template provided by the CSE department][0].
 The